-The read and write ports on the CY7C1163V18 operate completely independent of one another.
+The read and write ports on the CY7C1143V18 operate independently of one another.
 Because each port latches the address inputs on different clock edges, the user can read or write to any location, regardless of the transaction on the other port.
 If the ports access the same location when a read follows a write in successive clock cycles, the SRAM delivers the most recent information associated with the specified address location.
-This includes forwarding data from a write cycle initiated on the previous K clock rise.
+This includes forwarding data from a write cycle that was initiated on the previous K clock rise.

-Read accesses and write access are scheduled such that one transaction is initiated on any clock cycle.
+Read accesses and write access must be scheduled such that one transaction is initiated on any clock cycle.
 If both ports are selected on the same K clock rise, the arbitration depends on the previous state of the SRAM.
-If both ports are deselected, the read port takes priority.
-If a read is initiated on the previous cycle, the write port assumes priority (because read operations cannot be initiated on consecutive cycles).
-If a write was initiated on the previous cycle, the read port assumes priority (because write operations cannot be initiated on consecutive cycles).
-Therefore, asserting both port selects active from a deselected state results in alternating read or write operations initiated, with the first access being a read.
+If both ports were deselected, the read port takes priority.
+If a read was initiated on the previous cycle, the write port is based on priority (since read operations cannot be initiated on consecutive cycles).
+If a write was initiated on the previous cycle, the read port is based on priority (since write operations cannot be initiated on consecutive cycles).
+Therefore, asserting both port selects active from a deselected state results in alternating read/write operations initiated, with the first access being a read.